THE STORY OF OZARK FOLKWAYS

 2000s: Keeping the Dream Alive

-Rebecca Buchanan served as Executive Director from 2009 to 2017, overseeing projects that breathed new life into Ozark Folkways, including building renovations, the construction of an outdoor stage, and the remodeling of outbuildings for a demonstration kitchen and a pottery kiln.
+As Executive Director from 2009 to 2017, Rebecca Buchanan oversaw projects that breathed new life into Clara’s building including interior renovations, an outdoor stage, a demonstration kitchen, and a pottery kiln.
+The Muxen Building is now listed on the National Register of Historic Places.

 President: Daniel Dean, Winslow (Member since 2017)